Lin Lie: Agents of Atlas

 Now going by the name Sword Master, Lie begins a superhero career while fighting the forces of Chiyou and searching for his missing family.
-During the "War of the Realms", Sword Master and several other Asian superheroes are summoned by Brawn's teleporter to Seoul to help the New Agents of Atlas defend Asia from Queen Sindr and her Fire Goblin forces from Muspelheim.
+During the "War of the Realms", Amadeus Cho summons Sword Master and several other Asian superheroes to Seoul to help the New Agents of Atlas defend Asia from Queen Sindr and her Fire Goblin forces from Muspelheim.
 Sword Master and the New Agents of Atlas take Sindr and her army in Northern China and later help Captain Marvel defeat her and her remaining forces at the Great Wall of China near Beijing.
 After Sindr's liege Malekith is defeated, Sword Master joins the Agents of Atlas.

 Sword Master runs into his Atlas teammate Shang-Chi in New York City while searching for his father.
 Noticing the upstart hero's inexperience and recklessness, Shang takes Lie under his wing to improve his skills.
 The two are reunited with the other Atlas agents when Flushing and other Asian, Pacific and predominantly Asian cities outside of Asia are merged into the portal city of "Pan" Tech by mogul Mike Nguyen of the Big Nguyen Company.
 Sword Master and Shang-Chi are later confronted by Ares, who attempts to take the Sword of Fu Xi to rescue his kidnaped drakon son Ismenios, who Ares believes was captured by another god.
 Shang-Chi makes a compromise to Ares: in exchange for Sword Master and Shang-Chi helping him, Ares would help find Lie's missing father.
 Ares accepts and use Pan Portals to track Ismenios to a temple in Madripoor, where they encounter Davi Naka, the Mother Goddess of Madripoor.
 Naka reveals that Ismenios attempted to plunder Atlantis's treasure hoard during the absence of its sea serpent guardian, but was caught by Namor.
 Due to her duty to protect all dragons, Naka rescued Ismenios from Namor's wrath and imprisoned the young drakon in her temple for his protection and to placate the king.
 Naka further warns the four that despite her efforts, Namor is still outraged over the disappearance of his dragon and implores them to find her.